wlbr/myip/README.md

 See http://wlbr.de/fcgi-bin/myip

+##Configuration

-Add a configuration file to add
+Add a configuration 'config.txt" file at build time to Makefiles directory to supply

    - the site name and analytics id to track the accesses with Google analytics.
    - an upload address to copy the binary to with the deploy make target.
 Will try an rsync, so take care for the ssh keys.